akib22/learning-kafka/README.md

          Offset are stored after the message is processed.If process goes wrong, the message will be read again.
 Because it not set to the __consumer_offset as read.
 There will be a same message process twice.
 And duplicate process won't impact on our system.
          - Exactly once:
          Can be achieved for kafka using kafka streams API.
+5. **Zookeeper**:
+Zookeeper manage brokers.
+It helps in performing leader election for partitions.
+It sent notifications to kafka when changes happen.